Tuition and Fees for September-June 2017-2018

 15 minute Alexander Technique Lessons are available before your lesson if space allows: Cost is $15.

-Students are given one make-up per semester with 48 hours advance notice and if schedules allow.
+Students are given one make-up per semester with a minimum of 24 hours advance notice and if schedules allow.
 Students are encouraged to arrange a lesson swap if they know that they will be missing a lesson.
 Please give as much notice as you can to request a make-up or lesson swap.

 Make-up lessons are for emergencies, sickness, if you know in advance you will be out-of-town or students who have a scheduled school concert or school trip.